ern2150/FVCR/mixtape-cards.md

 * Ace = 41 = You Bastards Are from the 30th Century?!
 * ...
 * 9 = 49 = Despise the Dark
+* 10 = 50 = The Awesome Power of Destruction You Possess

 Early Tapes (6-9)
 --------